Tips for participating in the VFSS’s online song circles

 Nonetheless, please do not not let the lack of a large screen, headphones, or external microphone stop you from joining us!

-Note that online, we are not actually able to sing together, due to inherent limitations of Internet communication.
+Note that online, we are not actually able to sing together, due to inherent limitations of Zoom.
 Rather, a single performer (or multiple performers clustered around a single computer or mobile device) will sing, and you can sing or play along at home while keeping your microphone muted.
 No one else will hear you!

 Online song circle etiquette

 The Zoom link and any other information required to join a particular event will be posted to the VFSS mailing list the day before.
 (If you are not already on the list, email a request to join to vanfolksong[at]gmail[dot]com.)
-We ask that you please keep the link, meeting ID #, and passcode for our events private; do not share them on social media or any website.
+We ask that you please keep the link, Meeting ID, and Passcode for our events private; do not share them on social media or any website.